scott/do_addon_connector/README.md

 # DO Addon Connector

-Sets up your site to connect with DO via resource provisioning, plan updates, and SSO.
+Sets up your site to connect with DO via resource provisioning, plan updates, web-hook notifications, and SSO.

 ## Requirements

 If you use Devise to authenticate `Users`, this should work mostly out of the box.
 Each customer of your addon will be mapped to a single `User` in your app.
 With some customization (see below) you could easily adapt this to work with some other approach, like `Account` or `Tenant` mapping.

-This connector attempts to be flexible and work with most account/user designs by allowing you to customize what happens after a resource has been provisioned or change.
+This connector attempts to be flexible and work with most account/user designs by allowing you to customize what happens after a resource has been provisioned or changed.
 You can do this through custom logic inserted through Rails Concerns.

 ## Installation